renfu-her/ai-tracks.com/README.md

 A professional AI technology portfolio website built with Flask, converted from Laravel.

+## Python Version

+**This project requires Python 3.12.x**

+- ✅ Fully tested and supported with Python 3.12
+- ✅ All dependencies are compatible with Python 3.12
+- ✅ uWSGI 2.0.23 requires Python 3.12

+See [PYTHON312_REQUIREMENTS.md](PYTHON312_REQUIREMENTS.md) for detailed installation instructions.

 ## Features

 - **Case Studies Management**: Showcase your projects with image galleries